samsonloftin/mws-restaurant-stage-1/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future-proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

+# Contributing
+The [original repository](https://github.com/udacity/mws-restaurant-stage-1) is starter code for _all_ Udacity students.
+The original project was built by the team at Udacity for the [Front-End Web Development Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) course.